 Palaeolandscape implication: Dune and wash-over deposits were dated with the OSL and 14C dating techniques.
-The OSL date of sands below de wash-over shells is ± 165 AD.
-Therefore the shell deposits have an estimated age of ± 200 AD.
+The OSL date of sands below the wash-over shells is ± 165 AD, therefore the shell deposits have an estimated age of ± 200 AD.
 The dated wash-over shells are older than the OSL date of the sand below and therefore considered older reworked shell material.

 Because of the dune formation in the beach plain west of the coastal barrier, on the line of the S5–WRK–SG–SP locations, wash-over deposits are expected not to be much older than 250 AD at the CZ location.
 The dune sand layer on top (layer 8) might be younger, and have a age of ± 395 AD.

-<h1>Location Wijkermeerpolder, ditch side (WP)
+<h1>Location: Wijkermeerpolder, ditch side (WP)

-Table A4.4: 14C dates of Wijkermeerpolder, ditch side (WP).
-Reference: De Jong, 1988.
+Table A4.4.
+14C dates of Wijkermeerpolder, ditch side (WP) (De Jong, 1988)